Northern Circuit: Notable members

-During 2001, one Law Lord, three Lord Justices of Appeal (including the Vice President of the Court of Appeal, Criminal Division), one Lady Justice of Appeal and 12 High Court Judges were members of the Northern Circuit.
+In 2001, one Law Lord, three Lord Justices of Appeal (including the Vice President of the Court of Appeal, Criminal Division), one Lady Justice of Appeal and 12 High Court Judges were members of the Northern Circuit.
 In 1994, of the five female High Court Judges, four were Northern Circuiteers.
 Rose Heilbron QC was the first female High Court judge from the Circuit, 20 years earlier.

+There have been other members who have attained fame outside the law – the author John Buchan, W. S. Gilbert and James Boswell, the biographer of Dr. Samuel Johnson.
+Boswell was Junior of the Circuit.